Xinyu-Li-123/Simple-Chatroom-ICS-Final-Project/README.md

 * Database implemented using SQLite that
   * is light, portable and server-less
   * can manage users actions like login, register, add group, search for chat history

-* The database is light, portable and server-less.
 * Self-designed protocol for message transmission between server and client.
 * Detailed status update information on the command line interface